brzpegasus/mimosa-dependency-graph/README.md

 |_ main.js
 |_ index.html
 ```
-It will also create a `data.js` file with the dependency data to feed into the graph.
+It will also create a `data.js` file with the dependency data to feed to the graph.

 During `mimosa watch`, any changes that you make to your scripts will trigger an update of `data.js`.